suffolklibraries/lgc/content/collections/events/seagull-sunday-07-04.md

     content:
       -
         type: text
-        text: "Lowestoft movers meets at St Margaret's Hall and The Seagull Theatre in Lowestoft.
-The Seagull is located minutes away from the Pakefield Beach.
-The nearest "
+        text: 'The Seagull Theatre is located minutes away from the Pakefield Beach.
+The nearest ' -
-      -
         type: text
         marks: